SPLASH 2025

 Presentation and Participation

 We expect SPLASH-E to be a one-day event with active participation from all attendees in lieu of traditional research presentations.
 Stay tuned for specific symposium events and details for authors of accepted contributions.
-Authors of accepted archival contributions to SPLASH-E 2024 will be able to present their work in some format, regardless of their ability to travel to SPLASH 2024 in Pasadena, USA.
+Authors of accepted archival contributions to SPLASH-E 2025 will be able to present their work in some format, regardless of their ability to travel to SPLASH 2025 in Singapore.

 As the goal of non-archival submissions is to spark dialog in the community, there is the expectation that accepted non-archival submissions will be represented in-person at SPLASH-E by at least one in-person author.